 A professional meth addiction detox center is the best choice when you are ready to end your methamphetamine addiction.
 You can reach recovery through the compassionate support, professional guidance, and comprehensive treatment.

-With two detox center locations in Florida, Serenity House Detox is a fully-licensed detox center for gaining recovery from meth.
+With two detox center locations in Florida, Serenity House Detox & Recovery is a fully-licensed detox center for gaining recovery from meth.
 At Serenity House, patients are comforted in peaceful surroundings and a cozy atmosphere while gaining medical supervision they need to remain healthy during the detox process.